inklabs/kommerce-core/docs/DesignPatterns/Strategy/README.md

-In this project we have a [PricingInterface](../../../src/Lib/PricingInterface.php) to support pricing strategy algorithm.
-Our [PricingCalculator](../../../src/Lib/PricingCalculator.php) algorithm currently takes into account [CatalogPromotions](../../../src/Entity/CatalogPromotion.php)
+In this project we have a [PricingInterface](../../../src/Lib/PricingInterface.php) to support any pricing strategy algorithm.
+The [PricingCalculator](../../../src/Lib/PricingCalculator.php) algorithm currently takes into account [CatalogPromotions](../../../src/Entity/CatalogPromotion.php)